 Sam Hains

-He is an Associate Lecturer in Digital Design at RMIT, School of Design and holds an M.PS in Creative Technology from Tisch, NYU.
-His research interests include generative AI, automation, systems art, and the role of creativity and artistry in machinic ecosystems.
+He is an Associate Lecturer in Digital Design at RMIT, School of Design and is a PhD candidate at Monash University, School Art and Design.
+He holds an M.PS in Creative Technology from ITP, Tisch, NYU..

 ✧ INTERVIEWS ✧